Bo Ryan

-William Francis "Bo" Ryan Jr. (born December 20, 1947) is an American former college basketball coach and player.
-He was the head coach of the University of Wisconsin–Madison Badgers men's basketball team from 2001 to December 2015.
+William Francis "Bo" Ryan Jr. (born December 20, 1947) is an American former college basketball coach.
+He was the head coach of the Wisconsin Badgers men's basketball team of the University of Wisconsin–Madison from 2001 to December 2015.
 Ryan served as the head men's basketball coach at the University of Wisconsin–Platteville from 1984 to 1999 and at the University of Wisconsin–Milwaukee from 1999 to 2001.
 His overall collegiate coaching record was 747–233.
-Ryan was inducted into the College Basketball Hall of Fame in 2017.
+Ryan was inducted into the College Basketball Hall of Fame in 2017 and the Naismith Memorial Basketball Hall of Fame in 2024.

 Playing career

 Ryan began playing basketball at a very young age.
 His father, Butch Ryan was already a legend in the area, coaching youth sports including basketball to under-privileged children in Chester, Pennsylvania.
 Butch taught him the skills to be a successful point guard, generally the position of the on-court team leader.
 He became a star basketball player, leading his high school team to a 25–1 record in his senior year.
 In addition to basketball, Ryan was a high school quarterback.
 The center snapping him the ball was Ted Cottrell, who later served as a defensive coach and coordinator for a number of teams in the NFL.
 Ryan lettered in football, basketball and baseball, and was president of his class.
 After high school, Ryan starred as a point guard at Wilkes College in Wilkes-Barre, Pennsylvania.
 His love for the game drove him to remain involved with the sport, choosing to delve into the coaching profession.